 If you have a more severe Norco addiction, are addicted to more than one substance, or have a co-occurring mental health condition, you may benefit from inpatient or residential treatment.
 These levels of care can offer medical supervision, structured routines, and frequent interventions to help you develop the coping skills you need in the long-term recovery process.6 The combination of medical interventions, medication management, talk therapy, and peer-led support groups in residential settings can introduce you to new ways of managing addiction.

 Recovery does not end with withdrawal and detox.
 From inpatient to outpatient, treatment professionals can work with you to develop a treatment plan which promotes long-term wellness.
-Call (800) 662-HELP (4357) today to speak with a treatment specialist about which treatment approach would best suit your needs.
+Call 800-405-1685 (Who Answers?) today to speak with a treatment specialist about which treatment approach would best suit your needs.